History of Art

 The recent gift of the Robinson book collection means that we have an excellent art history library, with particular strengths in Italian Renaissance, and eighteenth- and twentieth-century British art.
-The College is also in the process of building its own art gallery, as a central part of our wonderful New Library building.
-The new Cripps Gallery will host its first exhibitions in the 2021-22 academic year and offers exciting opportunities for Magdalene students to learn about and assist with the care of collections and curation of exhibitions.
+The College has also recently completed the building of its own art gallery, as a central part of our wonderful New Library building.
+The new Cripps Gallery will host its first exhibitions in the 2021-22 academic year and offers exciting opportunities for Magdalene students to gain some hands-on experience assisting in the care of collections and curation of exhibitions.

 Fellows in other subjects with related interests include Professor Eamon Duffy (Theology/History, emeritus), Dr Simon Stoddart (Archaeology), Dr Annja Naumann (German), and Dr Emily So (Architecture).
-We regularly welcome distinguished art and architectural historians to the college as visiting fellows; and our Honorary Fellows include the art historian and Magdalene alumnus Sir John Boardman and the letter-cutter and sculptor Lida Cardozo Kindersley and the film director Mike Newall.
+We regularly welcome distinguished art and architectural historians to the college as visiting fellows; and our Honorary Fellows include the letter-cutter and sculptor Lida Cardozo Kindersley and the film director Mike Newall.